Mini Cherry Pies are the perfect single-serve dessert when you're craving homemade cherry pie that's just the right size for one.

 Best Cherry Pie Recipe (Mini)

 I like mini stuff.
 I think it's cute.
 The smallness just makes it seem more special.
-That's how I feel about these adorable mini cherry pies.
+That's how I feel about this adorable mini cherry pie.

 However, I wanted a real pie for my cowboy.
 Not a little muffin tin-sized pie.
 These individual cherry pies are exactly what my cowboy likes.
 Certainly not because they are "cute".